SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-23-azox-further-discontents.md

 - The relevant clinical trial is [NCT045167](https://clinicaltrials.gov/ct2/show/NCT04516746?term=NCT04516746&draw=2&rank=1).
 - AZ's claims: 79% efficacy overall, 80% efficacy in age 65+, no particular differences across ethnicities, and 100% efficacy vs severe disease and hospitalization.
-- They do mention, in fairness to them, that this based on an interim readout, not the full and final dataset provided to the regulatory authorities.
+- They do mention, in fairness to AZ, that this based on an interim readout, not the full and final dataset provided to the regulatory authorities.
 - There were no serious adverse events, including the worrisome thromboembolisms.
 - They're about to submit to the FDA and to a peer-reviewed journal.